Empowerment through enrichment.

-For summer 2015, thanks to an incredibly generous donation from an anonymous philanthropist who covered all flight and camp expenses for a girl coming from Pine Ridge to Chicago, my focus was on building on the previous summer’s extended pilot by tweaking the exchange experience, particularly in enhancing the guest one through increased host incentive.
+For summer 2015, thanks to an incredibly generous donation from an anonymous philanthropist who covered all flight and camp expenses for a girl coming from Pine Ridge to Chicago, focus was on building on the previous summer’s extended pilot by tweaking the exchange experience.
 In summer 2016, with the exchange in its previous iteration in transition, Pine Ridge got its very own Girls Rock! camp, freeing up energy here for focus on cultural exchange in sharing of other resources directly on the reservation.
-With thanks again to the philanthropist, whose identity remains undisclosed but whose example remains hugely apparent and inspiring, summer 2017 will see the delivery of two schools’ wish lists, so that the kids could have music programs for K-12 at Little Wound School and K-8 at Red Shirt School.
+With thanks again to the philanthropist, whose identity remains undisclosed but whose example remains hugely apparent and inspiring, summer 2017 saw the delivery of two schools’ wish lists, so that the kids could have music programs for K-12 at Little Wound School and K-8 at Red Shirt School.

 Please connect with us and share the links!

-The two immensely generous communities that have assisted in my efforts to help one teenage girl at a time on the reservation are metronidazole or tinidazole over the counter, where one Lakota girl benefited from their gift of a two-week camp and can you get tinidazole over the counter where girls spent subsequent summers.
+The two immensely generous communities that have assisted in my efforts to help one teenage girl at a time on the reservation are Thousand Waves, where one Lakota girl benefited from their gift of a two-week camp and Girls Rock!
+Chicago where girls spent subsequent summers.
 Both communities are wholly committed to empowerment, the latter focused on girls up to the age of sixteen through music, a medium I believe ideal for the exchange as music-related cultural boundaries are insignificant.
 Both of these organizations are Not-For-Profit and rely upon their own fundraisers to exist and do all the good that they do.
 Anyone inclined to read up, can get some impression of their efforts at their websites, where you can also find links to their Facebook pages.

 Why this is important

 If you haven’t revisited Bury My Heart at Wounded Knee recently and want a quick review, an easily accessed source is Aaron Huey’s TED talk (video below) and the photo journal he did for National Geographic, titled “In the Shadow of Wounded Knee”.